1st & 2nd September, 2026

 About the Conference

-The emergence of hyperscalers has revolutionized the global data center market, with companies offering cloud-based services and solutions to millions of users worldwide, powered by robust infrastructure, low latency and scalability.
+The emergence of hyperscalers has revolutionized the global data centre market, with companies offering cloud-based services and solutions to millions of users worldwide, powered by robust infrastructure, low latency and scalability.

 To achieve these goals, a data-driven approach to emission and energy usage reporting is crucial, equipping governments to make informed policy decisions.
 Collaboration between government entities in ICT, energy and the environment is essential for effective regulation and emissions reduction.
 Technology transitions within the ICT sector must ensure inclusivity, particularly for vulnerable populations and address the growing importance of data sovereignty, as data is subject to the laws of the country where it is stored.

-In Africa, the increase in submarine cable investments and fiber connectivity is attracting significant interest from investors looking to expand their data center operations.
-The African data center market, valued at USD 2.74 billion, is expected to grow at a rate of 10.25% by 2028, reaching USD 4.92 billion.
+In Africa, the increase in submarine cable investments and fiber connectivity is attracting significant interest from investors looking to expand their data centre operations.
+The African data centre market, valued at USD 2.74 billion, is expected to grow at a rate of 10.25% by 2028, reaching USD 4.92 billion.
 The telecommunications sector and government have been key drivers in the market, with several mergers and acquisitions (M&As) reshaping the sector.
-These trends highlight the growing importance of data centers as part of Africa's digital transformation.
+These trends highlight the growing importance of data centres as part of Africa's digital transformation.

-Bricsa Consulting is happy to host the 5th Edition - ICT & Data Centres 2026 conference which will explore the role of key players involved in the sectoral growth, government policies and regulations, licensing and implementation strategy for enhanced digital infrastructure in shaping Africa's ICT and data center future, while considering the environmental and societal challenges that must be addressed for sustainable growth.
-Key trends such as the rise of hyperscalers, the impact of the African Continental Free Trade Area (AfCFTA) on data flow, and the potential for greater regional integration will also be discussed.
+At ICT & Data Centres 2026 conference we will explore the role of key players, government policies and digital infrastructure in shaping Africa's data centre future, while considering the environmental and societal challenges that must be addressed for sustainable growth.
+Key trends such as the rise of hyperscalers, the impact of the African Continental Free Trade Area (AfCFTA) on data flow and the potential for greater regional integration will also be discussed.

-Additionally, we will delve into the data center market’s growth, exploring the shift in ownership from government and telecoms sectors to private investors, as well as mergers and acquisitions shaping the landscape.
+Additionally, we will delve into the data centre market’s growth, exploring the shift in ownership from government and telecoms sectors to private investors, as well as mergers and acquisitions shaping the landscape.

 Here are some of the specific trends that are driving the growth of the Tourism and Hotel Industry in Vietnam: